 Stir it up with a wooden spoon, a must-have for my utensil jar.

-here’s how to make christmas sangria
+here’s how to make this christmas sangria recipe

 In a large pitcher, add all of the ingredients for the sangria.
 Stir until the sugar dissolves.